Introducing Guest blogger Anna from Expert World Travel

 You can make a whole day out by continuing the walk along the panorama trail to the cable car at Felsenegg.
 Here you can catch it down to the train and head back into Zurich.

 So Much To Do In Zurich

 Zurich is a city full of culture, history and amazing alpine views.
 The only thing you and your family need to do is decide how you want to spend your time here.
-But, no matter what you decide to do, you will definitely leave with some amazing Swiss memories!
+If you visit this amazing city in winter make sure you visit the Zurich Christmas Markets – there are four to explore, so plenty to keep the little ones entertained.
+No matter what you decide to do, you will definitely leave with some amazing Swiss memories!

 About the blogger